 If you’ve been in this business, you know that those customers stick around for 5 or 6 months.
 Then you’re trying to justify that your ads are actually working because your customers are paying you that much money for management when their ad budget is only $1,500 and they’re paying you 2,500 for management.
 It gets hard to keep those customers around, which is why there are not very many agencies running ads for small businesses and doing it in any sort of custom way.

 It’s okay if you’re doing this for larger businesses, for e-commerce businesses that are doing $10-15M a year.
 It’s necessary for them to have somebody managing those ads.
 But most small businesses, it stinks.

 Again, how do I calculate that number?
 You take $1,375.
 You divide it by point by the 20%, that will give you 6,875

 You’ve now got an LTV:CAC of 2.75:1.
 We’re getting closer to that 3:1 model.
 But we’re STILL NOT THERE, which is why so many of these ad agencies struggle to really grow.

 MSP – Solid Churn

 Let’s start talking more about my favorite model.
 The MSP Model.

 I call it a Marketing Systems Provider.
 Some of the key characteristics of this model is that you’re charging a lower price point.
 You’re building your service more on technology and automation using systems like GoHighlevel.
 You’re doing almost no custom work.

 Because of your lower price point, your customer acquisition cost comes down a bit.
-Small businesses are easier to sell to when you’re at $497 a month than $2,500 a month.
+Small businesses are easier to sell to when you’re charging $497 a month rather than $2,500 a month.
 So we’ve dropped that CAC down to $1,500.
-That’s critical that we’re able to do that.
+It’s critical that we’re able to do that.

 $497 is our monthly recurring revenue now because it’s based on Agency technology and automation.